neothXT/Snowdrop/README.md

 #### Defining Custom Access Token Storage

-Netty comes with default access token storage that saves your tokens in RAM until your app is killed but you can also provide your own storage.
+Snowdrop comes with default access token storage that saves your tokens in RAM until your app is killed but you can also provide your own storage.
 When doing so, remember that your storage has to conform to `AccessTokenStorage` protocol.

 ```Swift